Pal-prakash/LegalEase-Reckon-Project-master/README.md

 Prioritize data privacy and security while addressing the ethical implications of the solution.

 ## 🚧 Note
-Join us in revolutionizing the legal documentation landscape.
+Join us in revolutionizing the legal system.
 Your contribution can make a lasting impact on accessibility to justice in India. #LegalTech #AI #OpenSource